 American Taxpayer Relief Act

-Donors age 70 ½ or older, including those who do not itemize, may find the IRA charitable rollover appealing.
+- Donors age 70½ or older who do not itemize may find the IRA charitable rollover appealing.

 A full description of ATRA prepared by Hamilton’s legal counsel can be viewed at Private Clients Alert.